 Donate old clothing and pick up something new!
 Donations accepted include shirts, pants, dresses, men's attire, belts, blankets, shoes, purses and petrelated items.
 Donations accepted day of event only.
-For details, call Pam at (661) 242-2035 or (626) 200-9577 have to be laid on the stems.
-The emerging caterpillars feed voraciously on the leaves (Fig. 2).
-The toxins in the leaves make the caterpillars distasteful to would-be bird predators.
-This bad taste is passed on to the adult monarchs and helps to protect them, as well.
-Two milkweeds native are found locally, the narrow-leaf (Fig. 3) and the broad-leaf milkweed.
+For details, call Pam at (661) 242-2035 or (626) 200-9577 the adult monarchs and helps to protect them, as well.
+Two native milkweeds are found locally, the narrow-leaf (Fig. 3) and the broad-leaf milkweed.
 Large pods produce seeds (Fig. 4) that can be collected and scattered in our yards to attract monarchs.